r33int/wsl_setup/README.md

 # WSL1 setup

-This script is intended for personal use only, but if you want to tweak it for personal use read along.
+This script is intended for my personal use only, but if you want to tweak it for *your* personal use read along.

 Go through wsl_setup.sh file in this repo, it is like the main() function of this setup program.